Online Business Productivity & Organization

 If you sell physical products, set up a shipping station with everything you need to package your orders.

-Mine includes scissors, packaging tape, brown wrapping paper, twine, Scotch tape, and Thank You stickers.
-You can find links to some of the packaging materials I use here.
+Mine included scissors, packaging tape, brown wrapping paper, twine, Scotch tape, and Thank You stickers.
+You can find links to some of my favorite packaging materials here.

 Shipping Station for Packaging Products